Mixed train: United Kingdom

 Opened in 1866, the Wrexham, Mold and Connah's Quay Railway operated mixed trains during its early years.
 On market days when space was at a premium, passengers sat on coal in the tender and crowded onto the footplate.
-The Regulation Act of 1889 generally prohibited traditional mixed trains because the absence of continuous braking apparatus on wagons preceding the coaches jeopardized passenger safety.
+The Regulation of Railways Act 1889 (52 & 53 Vict. c.
+57) generally prohibited traditional mixed trains because the absence of continuous braking apparatus on wagons preceding the coaches jeopardized passenger safety.
 However, the Board of Trade exercised latitude in enforcing this rule, and some mixed trains ran until the end of the steam era.

 Goods wagons/vans requiring speedy delivery could be attached to the end of passenger trains.
 This included horse boxes, cattle wagons, parcels vans, newspaper vans, fish vans, milk tanks and churn vans.

 Possibly one of the last scheduled mixed services in the UK is the Hythe Pier, Railway and Ferry in Hampshire.
 This service is the oldest continually running pier train in the world (since 1922) and regularly carries diesel fuel to the pier head for the ferry.